A Dallas Cowboys football blog

 3 Key Dates in Dak Prescott Contract Saga

-The and have been at the negotiation table on and off now for the last three offseasons, and things are nearing a resolution, one way or another.
+The Dallas Cowboys and Dak Prescott have been at the negotiation table on and off now for the last three offseasons, and things are nearing a resolution, one way or another.
 Some sources are saying a deal is close.
-Others are saying it's not.
-It's difficult to tell just how close they are to concluding the ongoing contract negotiations.
+Others are saying it’s not.
+It’s difficult to tell just how close they are to concluding the ongoing contract negotiations.
 However, several key dates are coming up that could pressure the two sides to reach an agreement.

 We’re in the endgame now.